formlio/forml/docs/project.rst

 Evaluation (``evaluation.py``)
 ''''''''''''''''''''''''''''''

-Definition of model evaluation strategy for both the development and production lifecycle.
+Definition of the model evaluation strategy for both the development and production lifecycle.

-.. note:: The whole evaluation implementation is interim and more robust concept with different API is ongoing.
+.. note:: The whole evaluation implementation is an interim and more robust concept with different API is ongoing.

 The evaluation strategy again needs to be submitted to the framework using the ``component.setup()`` handler::